Leadership mentoring matters for CEOs

 Three essential elements of leadership mentoring

 Trust is essential as a filter, as it helps you know if a mentor is well intentioned.
 A strong mentor recognizes strengths and potential in others and has no ulterior motives in providing coaching.
-Similarly the mentee has to be someone who can demonstrate decorum and good judgment as mentoring may exposure them to sensitive information.
+Similarly the mentee has to be someone who can demonstrate decorum and good judgment as mentoring may expose them to sensitive information.

 Respect is essential for ensuring your mentor has credibility on the issue or topic.
 There are a lot of people who are more than happy to espouse their opinion on what you should or shouldn’t do.
-But it’s important to trust and respect the person offering their perspective, as it will influence your judgment when making a decision.
+However, it’s important to trust and respect the person offering their perspective, as it will influence your judgment when making a decision.

 The third element has to do with context.
 Sourcing information from a book or website is not equal to mentoring; it’s research.
 You may gain meaningful information, but that information will lack insight and won’t necessarily connect dots.
 You may gain knowledge that improves your judgment, but that knowledge won’t expand your perspective.
 By contrast, mentors rely on context to provide a perspective — a view that accounts for someone’s specific circumstances, alternatives, goals and objectives.
 And perspective is what makes mentoring so powerful.

-Mentors help leaders make optimized decisions
+Mentors help executive leaders make optimized decisions

 This connects to the Vistage concept of optimized decision-making.
 To optimize your decision-making, you need to accept the input of someone you trust and respect.
 Optimized decision-making is a blend of your instincts (how you feel about a decision), judgment (what you think about the decision) and perspectives (what you gain from the people and resources you trust and respect).
 By expanding and incorporating the perspectives of mentors you trust, you improve your judgment and refine your instincts.
 This leads to better decision-making, as no one can function successfully as an island.